fschuch/xcompact3d_toolbox/README.md

 a framework that lets Python classes have attributes with type checking, dynamically calculated default values, and ‘on change’ callbacks.
 In addition to [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) for an user friendly interface.

 Data structure is provided by [xarray](http://xarray.pydata.org/en/stable/) (see [Why xarray?](http://xarray.pydata.org/en/stable/why-xarray.html)), that introduces labels in the form of dimensions, coordinates and attributes on top of raw [NumPy](https://numpy.org/)-like arrays, which allows for a more intuitive, more concise, and less error-prone developer experience.
-It integrates tightly with [dask](https://dask.org/) for parallel computing.
+It integrates tightly with [dask](https://dask.org/) for parallel computing and [hvplot](https://hvplot.holoviz.org/user_guide/Gridded_Data.html) for interactive data visualization.

 Finally, Xcompact3d Toolbox is fully integrated with the new *Sandbox Flow Configuration*.
 The idea is to easily provide everything that XCompact3d needs from a [Jupyter Notebook](https://jupyter.org/), like initial conditions, solid geometry, boundary conditions, and the parameters ([see examples](https://xcompact3d-toolbox.readthedocs.io/en/latest/tutorial.html#sandbox-examples)).